MFSJMenger/pbc/README.md

 # pbc

-Proteced/Unoverwriteable class methods for Python
+Proteced/Non-overwritable class methods for Python

+a PBC class is always as well an ABC class, simply to make their metaclasses compatible.